tingyucha/lrose-examples/README.md

 One sweep in each file
 One file = one volume

-###  I have Dorade data file.
+###  I have Dorade data files.
 How can I use the LROSE tools?
 Use RadxConvert -aggregate to generate CfRadial files containing one volume with multiple sweeps.